top of page

 Yikes, right?

-But over the years, through coaching teams, leading workplace conflict trainings, and navigating tough conversations, I've come to see conflict differently.
+I've used these terms too.
+However, over the years, through coaching teams, leading workplace conflict training, and navigating tough conversations, I've come to see conflict differently.
 Yes, conflict can be painful or destructive, but stopping there is like turning around halfway through a hike because the trail got steep.

 Conflict is natural.
-It shows up whenever people with different experiences, values, or worldviews interact.
+It appears whenever people with different experiences, values, or worldviews interact.
 It's not a sign of failure.
 It's a signal that something is shifting in the relationship.
 It's an invitation to check in, get curious, and communicate what matters most.

 Reframing Conflict: From Tension to Transformation

-The challenge is, most of us weren't taught to navigate conflict, so we either avoid it, escalate it, or muscle through it without ever learning what it has to teach us.
+The challenge is that most of us weren't taught to navigate conflict effectively.
+As a result, we often avoid it, escalate it, or push through inconveniences without ever learning what it has to teach us.

 Here's the truth:

-Conflict doesn't have to break us.
-It can build us if we let it.
+• Conflict doesn't have to break us; in fact, it can build us if we let it.

 Here are a few places to start:

-When we do this work, we begin to see conflict not as a threat, but as a threshold.
+When we approach conflict this way, we begin to perceive it not as a threat, but as a threshold.

 Ready to Explore a New Relationship with Conflict?